Apres-Ski/Apres_Ski_BE/README.md

 </div>
 <br>

 Hungry and tired after a day at Breckenridge?
-Looking to find somewhere that's: fun, good vibes, close enough to walk?
+Looking to find somewhere that's fun, good vibes, and close enough to walk?

 **Find it with Après-Ski!**